own-pt/delphin-rdf/README.md

 - `delphin.cli`: pydelphin standard cli path.
 Here are modules describing the delphin subcommands.
 For now, those are `profile-to-rdf` and `to-rdf`.
 See [delphin.cli](https://pydelphin.readthedocs.io/en/latest/api/delphin.cli.html)
 - `delphin.codecs`: pydelphin standard codecs path.
 Here are modules responsible for describing pydelphin objects serialization.
 Those modules are recognized by the library, and may be used as arguments for `delphin convert` subcommand.
 See [delphin.codecs](https://pydelphin.readthedocs.io/en/latest/api/delphin.codecs.html)

 Besides that, there is a `tests` directory, where we add examples and use cases.
+In `doc` and `vocabularies` are the theorical approachs and some referencies.

 ## Command Line Interface